- 15 Creative Mathematical Cross Stitch Patterns for Science Communications and Math Enthusiasts - April 1, 2020

 My Transitional Thirties

 When you compare and contrast these dreams, I think you get the narrative of the timeline that is my thirties.
-The first dream was about purity, innocence, and love.
+The first dream was about innocence and love.
 My main role was to observe around me.
 Mathematics was something that I was learning about through videos on the internet and books.
 I didn’t take an active role in representing those mathematical ideas.

 The second dream shows my maturity.
 I no longer observe mathematics.
 I study and write about it.
 I channel what lies in my subconscious into an experience that can be shared with others in a physical way.